irxum/windy/README.md

 # Final Deliverable
 The report and code should be captured in your own github.
-There is no workaround this requirement.
+There is no working around this requirement.
 The report should be written as an .md file.
 The code should be checked into github.